Mantater/Secure-Personal-Diary-App/README.md

 # Secure-Personal-Diary-App
-Project for making a simple diary
+Project for making a simple, secure diary